-Bill Holland has a sophisticated understanding of what is happening in the job market and what to do about it on a personal level.
+Bill Holland has a sophisticated understanding of what s happening in the job market and what to do about it on a personal level.

-Bill Holland’s deep and wide knowledge of the current employment landscape means he can offer real-time advice on what companies want and how young job seekers should approach them.
-Mr. Holland helped our son tailor his resume and his approach with great results.
+Bill Holland’s deep and wide knowledge of the current employment landscape means he can offer real time advice on what employers want and how young job seekers should approach them.
+Mr. Holland helped our son tailor his approach with great results.